Hero Image

 Shell Eggs

-Urner Barry reported that all shell egg markets were up sharply this week.
-Demand is good, driven primarily by the retail channel, and supply remains pressured due to the increase in positive cases of bird flu across the country, according to analysts.
-The USDA is reporting 38 confirmed cases of Highly Pathogenic Avian Influenza (HPAI) in commercial flocks over the last 30 days, impacting nearly 14M birds.
+Urner Barry reported that all shell egg markets were down sharply over the past week, as Easter and Passover orders have largely run their course, and foodservice demand remains limited, resulting in building supplies, according to analysts.
+The USDA is reporting 37 confirmed cases of Highly Pathogenic Avian Influenza (HPAI) in commercial flocks over the last 30 days, impacting nearly 5.22M birds.

 Milk & Cream

 Domestic milk production continues to be strong, and milk component levels have increased.
-Butterfat content remains at record levels; January milk output jumped 3.2% year over year; and domestic dairy herds increased 14K head in January to 32-year highs, according to the USDA.
-Historically, cheap feed costs and increased beef-on-dairy breeding revenue have helped dairy farmer profitability, keeping slaughter rates below average, according to analysts.
+Butterfat content remains at record levels; January milk output jumped 3.2% year-over-year; and domestic dairy herds increased 14K head in January to 32-year highs, according to the USDA.
+Historically, cheap feed costs and increased beef-on-dairy revenue have helped dairy farmer profitability, keeping slaughter rates below average, according to analysts.